-Catalonia: Spaniards wake up to a week of uncertainty
+Catalonia awaits leader's independence decision

 The address could be the moment when Catalonia's leader declares that the region will break away.

-"Many people believe -- and he seems to be moving in that direction -- that he will use this opportunity to declare, or to announce the results of the referendum which, as far as he was concerned, were overwhelmingly in favor of independence," Dominic Thomas, chair of the department of French and Francophone Studies, University of California Los Angeles, told CNN.
+"Many people believe -- and he seems to be moving in that direction -- that he will use this opportunity to declare, or to announce the results of the referendum which, as far as he was concerned, were overwhelmingly in favor of independence," Dominic Thomas, chair of the department of French and francophone studies at the University of California Los Angeles, told CNN.

 Whatever happens this week, it's clear that there are deep divisions over the issue, not only between Madrid and Barcelona, but within Catalonia as well.

-On Sunday, protesters marched in Barcelona in support of remaining part of Spain, arguing there was no reason they couldn't be both Catalan and Spanish.
+In an indication of the deep divisions the referendum has caused, those who marched in Barcelona on Sunday in support of remaining part of Spain argued there was no reason they couldn't be both Catalan and Spanish.

-But protesters have also marched in favor of independence since the October 1 vote, claiming that the Catalan have a distinct culture from the rest of Spain and that they contribute more to the economy than the other regions.
+But protesters have also marched in favor of independence since the October 1 vote, claiming that the Catalans have a distinct culture from the rest of Spain and that they contribute more to the economy than the other regions.

 Thomas says that the "powerful" show of support for unity means that a declaration of independence may not be well received.

-"Many people stayed home and didn't vote (Sunday) so the whole question of the mandate that he would have in speaking before that parliament and declaring independence would be challenged.
+"Many people stayed home and didn't vote (Sunday) so the whole question of the mandate that he would have in speaking before that Parliament and declaring independence would be challenged.

 "The turnout in Barcelona and across Spain to talk about Spain and unity and to express the voice of those who would not want this referendum to go ahead was also overwhelmingly powerful."